ShadowsHunter/url-extension/README.md

 url-extension
 =============

 Extend a java process with multiple URLStreamHandlers.
 URLStreamHandler can be registered through the service provider pattern or programmatically.
 This artifact provides support for a 'tcp' scheme.
-  The tcp scheme is ```tcp://[[<localaddress>][:<localport>]@]<remoteaddress>:<remoteport>```.

 This jar can also be used as a maven extension to allow maven plugins to use URL schemes not handled by the JRE.

 ### Requirements
 * Minimum of Java 7